Affiliate links on SoundGuys may earn us a commission. Learn more.

 The song Drop by Cornelius reminds me of the point of bass-heavy headphones, which the ATH-M30x is not.
 While I can hear the bass in the track, its degree of oomph seems dependent on the notes.
 Especially on the higher bass registers, the notes come through with less relative volume.
 Lower bass notes have more thump, likely because those land in the parts of the frequency spectrum output with a subtle bump in decibels.

-Some of the midrange synth parts are a bit quieter than ideal, but I can hear them all fine.
+Some of the midrange synth parts are quieter than ideal, but I can hear them all fine.
 The same goes for the lower notes of the track’s disco-y lead guitar.
-In contrast, higher frequency acoustic rhythm guitar and vocals are reproduced at perfect volumes, so everything is easy to hear.
+In contrast, higher frequency acoustic rhythm guitar and vocals are reproduced at perfect volumes, making everything easy to hear.
 If you were to record along to this, you’d appreciate hearing all the parts.

 Should you buy Audio-Technica ATH-M30x?

 If you listen for less than two hours, the ATH-M30x feels comfortable without getting too hot.
 The long cable is ideal for snaking around a drum kit.
-However, that cable is not removable without a soldering iron, so if it busts you need to repair it (or see if the warranty covers it).
-That’s a bummer, but pretty normal at this price.
+However, that cable is not removable without a soldering iron, so if it busts, you need to repair it (or see if the warranty covers it).
+That’s a bummer, but pretty normal at this price ($79 at Amazon).

 This is a straightforward headset for monitoring or tracking your recordings—you don’t get any luxuries here.
 For the budget-conscious aspiring producer, the ATH-M30x offers enough accuracy to create solid tracks.
 People have made great music with worse gear, and the ATH-M30x gets you most of the way there.
 If you produce podcasts, it’s a great pick because it’s accurate enough and easy to wear.
 It’s not too bad for casual listening at home either, so long as you’re game for the aforementioned long cable.